Al Jean facts for kids

 Awards

-Jean has received nine Emmy Awards and two Peabody Awards for his work on The Simpsons.
+Jean has received ten Emmy Awards and two Peabody Awards for his work on The Simpsons.
 In 1997, he and Reiss won an Annie Award in the "Best Producing in a TV Production" category for the Simpsons episode "The Springfield Files".
 In 1991 they shared the Writing A Comedy Series CableAce Award for the It's Garry Shandling's Show Episode "My Mother The Wife".
 In 2006, the duo was given the Animation Writers Caucus Animation Award which is given by the Writers Guild of America to writers that "advanced the literature of animation in film and/or television through the years and who has made outstanding contributions to the profession of the animation writer."

 Personal life